Adding a Driver to Insurance

 Best Car Insurance Rates for Additional Drivers: Our Methodology

-We collected rate data from hundreds of insurers nationwide, then analyzed how adding different types of drivers affects your premium.
-Our team called insurance companies directly to understand their underwriting processes — the behind-the-scenes decisions that online quote tools don't show you.
+We collected rate data from hundreds of insurers nationwide and analyzed how adding different driver types affects your premium.
+Our data sources include AM Best financial stability ratings, J.D.
+Power customer satisfaction scores, NAIC complaint records and Quadrant Information Services pricing data.
+We also called insurers directly to understand their underwriting processes; the decisions that online quote tools don't surface.

 Secondary Driver Insurance: Related Articles